cfosco/video-mem-annot/README.md

 A general-purpose template for Amazon Mechanical Turk tasks.

 ### Getting Data
+I recommend using phpMyAdmin which allows you to export the database(s) of your choosing to the format of your choosing (csv, json, etc.).
+You will need to install phpMyAdmin locally, as CSAIL has not deployed the software and has asked us not to do so.

-Run `./dump_db.sh databasename username` (it will then ask for the mysql password) to download tables and save them to tab-separated values files.
+Alternatively, tun `./dump_db.sh databasename username` (it will then ask for the mysql password) to download tables and save them to tab-separated values files.

 ### Development
 The first time you clone: `npm install`